d-bl/GroundForge/docs/p2t/readme.md

 When adjusting the coordinates of the dashed red line into the coordinates of the thin red line, we can't simply copy-paste the x-y values of the start of the blue dashed line.
-We have to compensate for the different translations.
+We have to compensate with the deltas between both translations.

+The group elements won't have scaling
-The groups won't have scaling, the function newStitch gets container size parameters.
+The function newStitch gets container size parameters.
 The stitches are generated to fit the container.

-The groups may have a rotation.
+The group elements may have a rotation.
 The yellow markings on the screenshot show which compensations are required.
-For now, we have a hardcoded rotation for two stitches in the demo template.
+For now, we scale and rotate two stitches with hardcoded values in the demo template.
 A rotation on both stitches is still a problem.

 Shaping stitches